Amazon adds simple EQ control to Echo devices

 - Echo Spot

-Users can control the simple 3-band (bass, mid-range and treble) EQ through voice commands (“Alexa, turn up the bass”), via the Alexa app, or via the on-screen controls of the Echo Show or Echo Spot.
+Users can control the simple three-band (bass, mid-range, and treble) EQ through voice commands (“Alexa, turn up the bass”), via the Alexa app, or via the on-screen controls of the Echo Show or Echo Spot.

 Developers of third-party smart speakers or other devices using Alexa will also be able to build EQ into their products.